joakim-brannstrom/distssh/README.md

 # distssh

-**distssh** is a frontend to ssh that check which server is the least loaded and login on that one.
+**distssh** is a frontend to ssh that find the least loaded host in a cluster and execute commands on it.

-It gives the user a shell to work in.
+It can alternatively be used to find and run an interactive shell on the least loaded host.

 # Getting Started